CSC207-UofT/course-project-group-047-1/phase0/CRC/GroceryInventory.md

-GroceryInventory
+Class name: GroceryInventory

-responsibility:
+Responsibilities:

-record a collection of items available in the store
+* Record a collection of items available in the store

-variable:
+Variables:

-items
+* items

-collaborator:
+Collaborators:

-GroceryItem
+* GroceryItem